Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 For proving more complicated problems, we have to digress into some basic crypto first

 [^2]: Actually, you still need a trusted third party to make the money-swap work, but it can be done in a way that the National Secrets Sudoku Solution isn't actually shared with the third party.
 The Bitcoin article linked above describes a way to do away with a trusted third party, instead replacing it with the implicitly trusted Bitcoin network.
+We'll discuss this further at the end of the post.

  [wiki-zkp]: https://en.wikipedia.org/wiki/Zero-knowledge_proof#Abstract_example